Rankin County School District

 Company: Rankin County School District

-Job description: In keeping a tradition of excellence, a teacher in the Rankin County School District is expected to help students learn required subject matter and skills that will contribute to their development as mature, able and responsible men and women.
+- In keeping a tradition of excellence, the purpose of the Teacher Special Education is to help students learn subject matter and skills that will contribute to their development as mature, able and responsible men and women; Develop and implement the student’s IEP through direct instruction and coordination of activities/work with the teachers at the local school.
 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Duties and responsibilities:

 Plan, develop, and implement the students Individualized Education Program (IEP)

 Assist in implementing and assuring the completion of any related services the student might receive as set forth in the student’s IEP